What is EARTH EX?

-The event opened on 21 August 2019 and remains open until 31 October 2019 to enable you to take part at your convenience and for organisations to convene a suitable group(s) of participants.
+The event opens on 1 September 2020 and remains open until 31 October 2020 to enable you to take part at your convenience and for organisations to convene a suitable group(s) of participants.
 You can play for a few hours, a whole day, or make it a multi-day exercise.

 With modern infrastructure networks interconnected on national and global scales, multi-sector planning is essential to support restoration and sustain affected populations in severe disasters.
 EARTH EX aims to give organisations and individuals the opportunity to take part in all nation, all sector resilience collaboration and training for complex catastrophes.

 What do I need to know/to do to play?